 To have more clarity on the idea of a metronome, you can understand it as something that helps drummers and other musicians in playing their beats with a maintained tempo as they practice.
 A metronome also helps musicians in learning complicated musical notes with ease.

-In case you are not sure about which specific metronome to invest your money in, here are some of our top suggestions of the best metronomes for drummers:
+In case you are not sure about which specific metronome to invest your money in, here are some of our top suggestions of the best metronome for drummers:

 The Boss DB-90 digital metronome is probably the most advanced form of a drummer’s metronome, perfect for professional level drumming that needs precise tempo.
 This device features four metronome sounds, one of which is a human voice and has a reference tone function that lets you tune by ear very quickly.
 The device comes with an in-built mic that detects drums and other rubber pads itself.